neovarier/vehicle_detection/README.md

 I selected few images of each class for experimentation.

 I tried various color spaces to see which one differentiates the colors of the car from the non-cars.
 The color space of YCrCb turned out to fairly separate pockets of space for the car colors.
+Also for non-car images the pixels are more scattered.
 The following images show the color space graph:

 ![alt text][image1] ![alt text][image2]